Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: Background

 \section{Background}

 Oil and gas industrials support 10.3 million jobs in the United States and nearly eight percent of our nation's gross domestic product, with 32.5\% of the market share.
 The oil and gas industry faces unique cybersecurity challenges, given their distributed, decentralized structures and the large operational technology environment that does not fit the traditional cybersecurity scenarios.
-Thus, the majority of the manufacturers do not have a full cybersecurity implementation due to cost, revenue, utilization, and investment.
-The investment gap has left most heavy industrials insufficiently prepared for the monitoring, detecting, and preventing threats.
-As a result, they are attractively targeted by cybercrimes, in 2018, nearly 60\% of relevant surveyed organizations had experienced a breach that ended up with financial loss, several of which considered adding NSM system only after the cyberattack incidents~\cite{ref4}.
+Thus, the majority of the manufacturers do not have a complete cyber security implementation due to cost, revenue, utilization, and investment.
+The investment gap has left most heavy industries insufficiently prepared for monitoring, detecting, and preventing threats.
+As a result, they are attractively targeted by cybercrimes; in 2018, nearly 60\% of relevant surveyed organizations had experienced a breach that ended up with financial loss, several of which considered adding the NSM system only after the cyberattack incidents~\cite{4}.

-The current technology features many advanced and sophisticated NSW systems for open source and commercial implementations~\cite{ref5}.
+The current technology features many advanced and sophisticated NSW systems for open source and commercial implementations~\cite{5}.
 However, no matter how complex the NSM system is, it still depends on the essential actor of the system, which is the NSM Sensor Platform (SP).
-The SP is a combination of hardware and software that perform: collection such as Packet Capturing (PCAP) or NetFlow~\cite{ref6}, detection such as Signature-Based, Reputation-Based, and/or Anomaly-Based, and network threat analysis~\cite{ref7}.
+The SP is a combination of hardware and software that perform: collection such as Packet Capturing (PCAP) or NetFlow~\cite{6}, detection such as Signature-Based, Reputation-Based, and/or Anomaly-Based, and network threat analysis~\cite{7}.
 SPs can be classified by their functionality into three classes: Collection Only, Half-Cycle, or Full-Cycle, depending on what operations they perform, which can be: collection only, collection and detection, or collection, detection, and analysis, respectively.